COMSOC-Community/comsoc-website/docs/index.md

 <span class="interdisciplinary-header lettrine">Strategic<br>Thinking</span>
 Social choice theory is a close cousin of game theory, the study of mathematical models for the analysis of strategic interactions between rational agents.
-Indeed, a voter seeking to act in their own best interest will need to reason about the impact their own vote will have in view of the strategies adopted by everybody else.
+Indeed, a voter seeking to act in their own best interest must reason about the impact their own vote will have in view of the strategies adopted by everybody else.
 There thus is an intensive exchange of ideas between COMSOC and the field of algorithmic game theory.
 Can we avoid voters acting strategically?
 Does this depend on the information voters have access to?